ADVERTISEMENT

 NL – Article speedbump

 Is Rick Deckard a replicant, an advanced bioengineered being?
 The jury concerning the character in 1982’s Blade Runner is still out.
 Harrison Ford, who plays Deckard in the film, thinks he’s human.
-Ridley Scott, the film’s director, is adamant that he’s not.* Hampton Fancher, the screenwriter for the original film and the sequel, Blade Runner 2049, out today, prefers the ambiguity: “I like asking the question,” he’s said, “but I think it’s nonsense to answer it.”
+Ridley Scott, the film’s director, is adamant that he’s not.* Hampton Fancher, the screenwriter for the original film and the sequel, Blade Runner 2049, prefers the ambiguity: “I like asking the question,” he’s said, “but I think it’s nonsense to answer it.”

 Nautilus Members enjoy an ad-free experience.
 Log in or Join now .